WilfredC64/acid64c/README.md

 [JSIDDevice](https://sourceforge.net/projects/jsidplay2/files/jsiddevice/).

 The player makes use of the acid64pro.dll win32 library.
-Since this dll is a 32-bit library, the code of the player can only run successfully when compiled for Windows 32 bit.
+Since this dll is a 32-bit library, the code of the player can only run successfully when compiled for Windows 32-bit.

 ### Building